by Franklin Templeton Investment Solutions

 What Are the Risks?

 All investments involve risks, including possible loss of principal.
 The value of investments can go down as well as up, and investors may not get back the full amount invested.
 Stock prices fluctuate, sometimes rapidly and dramatically, due to factors affecting individual companies, particular industries or sectors, or general market conditions.
+Bond prices generally move in the opposite direction of interest rates.
+Investments in lower-rated bonds include higher risk of default and loss of principal.
+Thus, as prices of bonds in an investment portfolio adjust to a rise in interest rates, the value of the portfolio may decline.
+Changes in the credit rating of a bond, or in the credit rating or financial strength of a bond’s issuer, insurer or guarantor, may affect the bond’s value.
 Special risks are associated with investing in foreign securities, including risks associated with political and economic developments, trading practices, availability of information, limited markets and currency exchange rate fluctuations and policies.

 Important Legal Information